The Gunpowder Plot

 Guy Fawkes lives on too.
 After the plot was discovered, the word ‘guy’ was originally used to refer to anyone who looked suspicious or strange.
 Of course, today we use the word ‘guy’ to talk about anyone and Mr Fawkes is the reason we do so.

-These days, a ‘guy’ (a figure of a person made by people) is put on top of the bonfire to be burnt.
+These days, a ‘guy’ (a figure of a person made by people) is sometimes put on top of the bonfire to be burnt.
 They usually have the faces of politicians or people who are seen as ‘bad’.
 (I suspect there will be a lot of Donald Trumps burning on bonfires across the country this 5th November!).

 So, if you’re in the UK around November 5th, be sure to go to watch an organised fireworks display – there will be lots of them to visit and don’t be too shocked to see British people enjoying watching the guy being burnt on top of the flames.